-3.2 INITIAL IDENTITY VALIDATION
+3.2 Initial identity validation

-MSC Trustgate.com may use any legal means of communication or investigation to ascertain the identity of an organizational or individual Applicant.
+MSC Trustgate.com may use any legal means of communication or investigation necessary to identify a legal entity or individual.
 MSC Trustgate.com may refuse to issue a Certificate in its sole discretion.

-3.2.1 Method to Prove Possession of Private Key
+3.2.1 Method to prove possession of private key

-The certificate applicant must demonstrate that it rightfully holds the private key corresponding to the public key to be listed in the Certificate.
-The method to prove possession of a private key shall be PKCS #10, another cryptographically equivalent demonstration, or another MSC Trustgate.com-approved and DigiCert-approved method.
-This requirement does not apply where a key pair is generated by a CA on behalf of a Subscriber, for example where pre-generated keys are placed on smart cards.
+The certificate applicant must demonstrate that he/she rightfully holds the private key corresponding to the public key to be listed in the Certificate.
+The method to prove possession of a private key shall be PKCS #10 format, another cryptographically equivalent demonstration, or MSC Trustgate.com approved method.
+This requirement does not apply where a key pair is generated by MSC Trustgate.com on behalf of an Applicant.

-3.2.2 Authentication of Organization and Domain/Email Control
+3.2.2 Authentication of organization and domain Identity